darr/backprop/README.md

-# replementation of the backword propagation.
+# Implementation of the backword propagation.

 frist your envoriment has the virtualenv, python2 python3